ibexa/documentation-developer/docs/users/user_management.md

 Providers for these two methods are `ibexa.security.user_provider.username` and `ibexa.security.user_provider.email`, respectively.

-You can configure which method is allowed in `packages/security.yaml`:
+You can configure which method is allowed under the `security` [configuration key](configuration.md#configuration-files):

 ``` yaml
 security: